Why Delegating is the Key to Achieving Your Strategic Goals

 If executives want to build companies that are resilient to recurring changes, they must learn how to delegate effectively.
-Yet a lot of executives find it difficult to delegate, either because they worry about ceding control or because they feel overburdened with tactical responsibilities.
-This article will examine three essential methods for choosing when and how to delegate, as well as identify potential stumbling blocks and offer solutions.
+Yet many executives find it difficult to delegate, either because they worry about ceding control or because they feel overburdened with tactical responsibilities.
+This article will examine three essential methods for choosing when and how to delegate, identify potential stumbling blocks, and offer solutions.

 Crucial Exercise #1: Assess the Work